Why We (Re)Created Summit Badges

 Timp Badges were first created and awarded to people at a time (the early 1900s) when hiking was still somewhat of a novelty, especially in the United States.
 To our pragmatic ancestors, walking for hours in nature or ascending mountains "for fun" seemed a bit strange.

-But it caught on.
+But hiking caught on.

-From 1900-1920, hiking exploded in the US.
+In fact, it exploded in the US between 1900-1920.
 Hiking clubs emerged from New England to Berkley.
 People wrote vivid accounts of their adventures, some poetic, some triumphant.
-Certain favorite mountains rose to prominence—Mount Washington, Mount Rainier, Mount Hood, Denali.
+Some then-obscure mountains rose to prominence—Mount Washington, Mount Rainier, Mount Hood, Denali.Â

-While less nationally renowned, Mount Timpanogos became Utah's most iconic mountain around this same time.
+While less nationally renowned, Mount Timpanogos emerged as Utah's most iconic mountain around this same time.Â

-This was in no small part due to the efforts of a rather colorful, charismatic athletic director from BYU named Eugene "Timp" Roberts.
+This was in no small part due to the efforts of a rather colorful, charismatic athletic director from BYU named Eugene "Timp" Roberts.Â

 The "Timp" nickname was earned.
 Roberts dedicated a substantial portion of his life to Mount Timpanogos.
 Born in Provo (when the population was just over 5,000), he'd traveled and scaled mountains across the globe.
 But he believed there was something unique about his hometown mountain.
 His ambition was to "sell Timpanogos to the world."

 Roberts came up with the idea of a sort of organized pilgrimage to the top of Mount Timpanogos in 1912.
 He was inspired by similar mountain ascents he took part in while serving a Mormon mission in the Swiss Alps.
-He saw it as both a communal ritual and a spiritual experience.
+He saw it as both a communal ritual and a spiritual experience.Â

 When he pitched the idea, many people thought he was crazy.
 As one native recalled: